-But in the past decade a group known as the Friends of the Great Divide Trail began to work on the GDT once again, breathing new life into the Trail.
-And in 2013, the Friends of the Great Divide Trail re‐activated the Great Divide Trail Association.
+In the early 2000’s, a group known as the Friends of the Great Divide Trail began to work on the GDT once again, breathing new life into the Trail.
+And in 2013, the Friends of the Great Divide Trail officially re‐activated the Great Divide Trail Association.

-The Great Divide Trail Association is a Canadian not‐for‐profit corporation headquartered in Calgary, Alberta, responsible for maintaining, promoting and protecting the Great Divide Trail.
+The Great Divide Trail Association is a Canadian not‐for‐profit corporation and registered charitable organization headquartered in Calgary, Alberta, responsible for maintaining, promoting and protecting the Great Divide Trail.
 The Great Divide Trail Association works with regional partners to coordinate trail improvements, maintenance and protection.
 We are supported by members, volunteers and hikers who make the Great Divide Trail experience possible.

 Read more about What We Do.